 Rhizomes-when present in the plant, acts as the first stem.
 They grow beneath the ground without any exposure to light.
 Rhizomes are sometimes also called rootstalk or creepy rootstalk.

-Rhizome’s prime function is the storage of food (carbohydrate, proteins, and other nutrients) which makes their structure thick.
+Rhizome’s prime function is storing food (carbohydrates, proteins, and other nutrients), making their structure thick.

 What is Root?

 Roots anchor the plant to the ground and hold them in place.
-Their main function is to absorb water and nutrients from the earth for the plant.
+Their primary function is to absorb water and nutrients from the earth for the plant.

 There are two types of roots: the Taproot system and the Fibrous root system.
-In the tap root system, the one roots known as the primary root grows vertically, and many other small secondary roots grow from them.
+In the tap root system, one root, known as the primary root, grows vertically, and many other small secondary roots grow from them.

 The function of root hair is to absorb water and mineral from the ground and transports them to the upper parts of plants.
-Roots can also be used for the storage of food, as in cases of rhizomes.
+Roots can also be used to store food, as in cases of rhizomes.

 Main Differences Between Rhizome and Root